stldsa/site/README.rst

 * ``poetry shell`` to open your virtual environment shell
-* ``poetry install`` to install dependencies within virtual environment
+* ``poetry install`` to install dependencies within virtual environment note on black: if you are getting errors that black is not installed despite installing it via poetry, just install it via pip

 Initialize Database
 -------------------